Nigerien Party for Democracy and Socialism

-The Nigerien Party for Democracy and Socialism (Parti Nigerien pour la Democratie et le Socialisme, PNDS-Tarayya) was a political party in Niger.
+The Nigerien Party for Democracy and Socialism (Parti nigérien pour la démocratie et le socialisme, PNDS-Tarayya) was a political party in Niger.
 It is a banned left-leaning party, part of the Socialist International; it came to power in 2011 following the election of the former long-time leader Mahamadou Issoufou.
 Mohamed Bazoum is the former president of the party and the former Secretary-General is Foumakoye Gado.

 "Tarayya" means "gathering" in the Hausa language.

 History

 Third Republic

 Established on December 23, 1990, the party won 13 of the 83 seats in the National Assembly in the February 1993 parliamentary elections, five of which were won in Issoufou's home department of Tahoua Department.
 In the presidential elections that followed, the first-multi-party election for the presidency, PNDS leader Mahamadou Issoufou, finished in third place with 15.92% of the vote in the first round.
 As part of a coalition called the Alliance of the Forces of Change, the PNDS backed Mahamane Ousmane of the Democratic and Social Convention (CDS) in the second round, with Ousmane defeating Mamadou Tandja of the National Movement for the Development of Society (MNSD).
 In the National Assembly, the PNDS formed part of the AFC majority, and Issoufou was appointed prime minister.

 In a decree issued on 21 September 1994, Ousmane strengthened his powers at the expense of those of the Prime Minister, and Issoufou resigned on 28 September.
 The PNDS was unwilling to put forward another candidate to take Issoufou's place and withdrew from the AFC, thereby depriving the AFC of its parliamentary majority.
 The PNDS then formed an alliance with the opposition MNSD despite its history of hostility toward that party; Adji Kirgam and Mazou Ibrahim, two PNDS leaders who opposed this alliance, were expelled from the party.

 The loss of the AFC's majority led to an early parliamentary elections in January 1995, which saw the PNDS win 12 seats and the MNSD–PNDS alliance, together with two minor groups, gained a majority of seats in the National Assembly.
 Hama Amadou of the MNSD became prime minister while Issoufou became president of the National Assembly.
 This situation involved cohabitation between the new government and President Ousmane, and intense rivalry developed between them.
 In January 1996, the military under Ibrahim Bare Mainassara seized power in a coup.